dnkrav/streamer/README.md

 * Buttons **Save**, **OK**, **Cancel**, **Close** - save changes in the database and generate updated playlist.
    *Important: without pressing one of these buttons no changes will be stored in case of closing window or disconnect from the application.*
 * **Playlist** - preview of the playlist resulting the selected preferences

+---

+# Troubleshooting

+## Illegal seek

+ffmpeg from the repo of Debian 10 is of version 4.1.6: running infinity loop on it using concat demuxer crushes with error 'Illegal seek' in the end of the first cycle.
+A newer version is needed.
+Successfully tested on version 4.4.
+Installing ffmpeg from sources is described in details in it's [Documentation](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu).
+After building from sources the newer version should be installed for the 'lsfusion' user as well, because the application is running from him.
+E.g. copy the binaries into common location and check it:

+    $ sudo cp ./bin/ff* /usr/local/bin/
+    $ sudo -u lsfusion ffmpeg -version